Now you can get a credit worth either $500 or $200. It all depends on your modified adjusted gross income, however.

-This guide is going to introduce you to the tax credits and exemptions you can get on your taxes.
+This guide is going to introduce you to the tax credits and exemptions you can claim on your taxes.

 Tax Credits for a Dependent Child